AmilMasic/petstagram/README.md

 A simple webapp that allows users to create their pets and upload images.
 Users can upload as many as they want, and delete as many as they want.

 ## Getting Started
+This project was made with ruby 2.6.1 and yarn is a prerequisite.

 CD into the project folder and in your terminal run
 ```
 rails s